htcf/docs/docs/using/getstarted.md

 ### GPUs

-The HTCF currently has a small number of GPUs.
+The HTCF currently has a small number of GPUs, currently 6 NVIDIA A100 80GB and 2 V100 32GB.

 A GPU is accessible using the following slurm parameters: